FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 To edit the variables of a source in the _Source Parameter_ editor, you must first be inside a room.
 Select the source you want to edit from the list on the left side panel of the Room editor by left-clicking on its index number.
 Alternatively, grab its 'emitter' object in the 3D room visualization (or just one of them, if the source is a multichannel group).
 When you select a source, the _Source Parameter_ editor will pop up as a set of categorized groups with which you can alter the properties of the Virtual Source in the Room.

-The source parameters are ordered inside panels.
+The source's parameters are ordered inside panels.
 Each panel can be minimized or expanded.

 Additionally, a _right click_ on a Source Index number will bring up some further options, especially useful is the **Color** option, which allows you to set an identification color to a Source or Group.